 Review criteria for each phase is listed on the program website.

 Information is also available on the challenge.gov website.

-Eligible applicants are individuals and entities that have registered to participate and have complied with all participation requirements.
-Specific criteria are listed on the program website.
+Eligible applicants are individuals, organizations, and businesses that have registered to participate in the competition and are able to comply with all participation requirements listed on the program website.

-Register and submit an entry on the challenge website.
+Register and submit an entry on the program website.
 Selected applicants will be invited to move on to Phases 2 and 3.